mjavavt/mjavavt.github.io/_pages/cv.md

 ======
 * Co-instruct Marine Dynamics III (NA 540), a graduate-level course at the University of Michigan
 * Design and deliver graduate-level lectures on experimental fluid dynamics, marine hydrodynamics, and coupled ice–wave modeling
+* Mentor graduate students conducting research in offshore energy, marine structures, and AI/ML applications in ice and wave modeling
 * Completed the University of Michigan Postdoc Teaching Essentials program and also Postdoctoral Short Course on College Teaching in STEM
-* Mentor graduate students conducting research in offshore energy, marine structures, and AI/ML applications in ice and wave modeling
 * Advised five University of Michigan undergraduate researchers through the Undergraduate Research Opportunity Program (UROP), including projects in offshore wind energy, environmental impacts, and marine energy systems
 * Mentored three graduate students and five undergraduate students at Virginia Tech in water-entry experiments, PIV, oscillatory-flow experiments, fluid dynamics, and composite fabrication
 * Supervised undergraduate research on planing-craft slamming, hydroelasticity, structural response, and experimental data analysis
 * Developed course materials and hands-on fluid-dynamics experiments for Virginia Tech Imagination Camps
 * Served as a teaching assistant for Hydrostatics, Hydrodynamics, and graduate-level Damage Stability courses at Amirkabir University of Technology
-* Mentored student teams competing in collegiate competitions on offshore wind energy
+* Mentored and supervised student teams competing in collegiate competitions on offshore wind energy

 Grant and Proposal Experience
 ======